Disc fragmentation and oligarchic growth of protostellar systems in low-metallicity gas clouds: Evolution of protostellar systems

-In all runs, the primary protostar, PS1, forms and grows through gas accretion mostly through filaments.
-PS1 continues to be the most massive protostar until the simulation is terminated (see red curves in Figs. \ref{fig:tm_H0522} and \ref{fig:tm_H0611}) in all runs but for {\tt HBZ0} where PS2 eventually becomes most massive one.
-The secondary protostars also form through gas accretion for very low metallicities $<10^{-6} \ \Zsun$.
-H$_2$ cooling induces the deformation of cloud cores, and dense filaments form, where the secondary protostars form due to the gravitational instabilities within $t_* \sim 15$ yr.
-For example, Fig. \ref{fig:snapshots_acc_acc} shows the formation of protostars through the gravitational contraction for {\tt HBZ-6}.
-At $t_* = 8.3$, 9.5, and 11.5 yr, PS2, PS3, and PS4 form at distances 10.9, 12.0, and 11.2 au from PS1, respectively.
+Fig. \ref{fig:snapshots_acc_acc} shows the formation process of protostars through GC for {\tt HBZ-6}.
+At $t_* = 8.3$, 9.5, and 11.5 yr, PS2, PS3, and PS4 form through the fragmentation of the filament (Section \ref{sec:CF}) at distances 10.9, 12.0, and 11.2 au from PS1, respectively.
 Linear analyses show that the most unstable wave number of perturbations on an isothermal filament is $\lambda _{\max} = 2 \pi H$, where $H = (2 \cs ^2 / \pi G \rho ) ^{1/2}$ is the scale height, or an effective radius of the filament \citep{Nagasawa87, Inutsuka97}.
 We can estimate the length-scale where fragmentation occurs to be $\lambda _{\max} = 16.2$ au for $\nH = 10^{14} \ \percc$ and $T = 1000$ K. The initial separation between the secondary protostars and PS1 is comparable to this analytic estimate.
 This is also consistent with the findings of our previous study \citepalias{Chiaki16}.